Browse Walker, Weaver, West, Wilson, Woodward, Wylie, and more

 $150.00

-[Armed Services Editions] Wilson, Harry Leon.
-Ruggles of Red Gap.
+[Armed Services Editions] Wallace, Francis.
+Kid Galahad.
 NY, Armed Services Editions, n.d.
-(1945), first edition, wrappers.
+(1945), first edition thus, wrappers.
 Softcover.
-No. 884 in this important series, a humorous novel, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Good.
+No. 746 in this important series, first issue, reprinted later in the series as No. 1092 in 1946, a boxing novel, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Very good.
+JD34452

 $15.00

-[Armed Services Editions] Wylie, Philip.
-Night Unto Night.
+[Armed Services Editions] Walpole, Hugh.
+Fortitude.
 NY, Armed Services Editions, n.d.
-(1945), first edition thus, wrappers.
+(1946), first edition thus, wrappers.
 Softcover.
-No. 774 in this important series, a "philosophical novel," preface by Wylie, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+No. 928 in this important series, "the education of an adventurer," issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
 Very good.
+JD34675

 $75.00